ihawp/card_game_simulation/README.md

 - Joker: -2
 - Queen/King: -10
 - Jack: 3
-- Number Cards: 2, 3, 4, 5, 6, 7, 8, 9 are worth face value, except for 10.
-10 is worth -10.
+- Number Cards: 2, 3, 4, 5, 6, 7, 8, 9 are worth face value, except for 10, which is worth -10.
-- Ace: 1 (except for the Ace of Spades, which must eventually be discarded).
+- Ace: 1 (except for the Ace of Spades which is worth 0)

 ### If the card is a...
 - 2 or a Joker: The players turn is restarted and they receive the next card in the deck.